SPIRE: Semantic Prompt-Driven Image Restoration: Experiments

 \subsection{Ablation Study}

 We conduct several ablations in~\cref{tab:ablation_study}.
 Providing both prompts $c_s$, $c_r$ to ``ControlNet-SR'' baseline improves the FID by 1.5.
 Adding the modulation fusion layer (``Ours'') further improves the generative quality (0.8 for FID) and pixel-level similarity (0.11 dB).
-Embedding degradation parameters in the restoration prompt, not only enables restoration strength prompting (\cref{fig:restoration_decoupling}), but also improves the average image quality as shown by FID and LPIPS.
-More details are presented in the supplement.
+Embedding degradation parameters in the restoration prompt, not only enables restoration strength prompting (\cref{fig:restoration_decoupling}), but also improves image quality (FID and LPIPS).
+More details are in the supplement.